 Notes on the Major in English

-In preparation for creating an English major portfolio in the Senior Seminar, students must save digital and hard copies of their work in each course, including drafts with peer and instructor comments.
+- In preparation for creating an English major portfolio in the Senior Seminar, students must save copies of their work in each course, including drafts with peer and instructor comments.

-Internships (ENGL 288 and 386-388) and study abroad strongly encouraged for all majors; an internship is required for all students completing the English major with Writing Arts Certification.
-Students should consult with Dr. Hinnefeld (English Department chair) regarding internships and with the Office of International Studies regarding study-abroad opportunities.
+- Internships (ENGL 288 and 386-388) and study abroad are strongly encouraged for all majors; an internship is required for all students completing the English major with Writing Arts Concentration.
+Students should consult with Professor Harris regarding internships and with the Center of International Studies regarding study-abroad opportunities.

 English majors are encouraged to supplement required courses with elective courses in English, minors complementary to English Studies, independent studies, related courses from the Learning in Common curriculum, internships, and study abroad, as well as co-curricular involvement in theatre, The Manuscript, The Comenian, SOAR/undergraduate scholarship, and other relevant opportunities.
 Students are strongly advised to register for ENGL 225 early in their study.